 A Building Condition Assessment (BCA), also known as a Property Condition Assessment (PCA), is an investigation or evaluation of a building or property.
 It seeks to provide details regarding the property’s building systems and structural condition.

-What is the difference between a Facility Condition Assessment and Building Condition Assessment?
+What are the Key Differences between FCA and Building Condition Assessments?

 Both assessments involve conducting thorough inspections, however differ in purpose.
 A Building Condition Assessment or Property Condition Assessment is ordered as part of a due diligence process when a property is being sold.
 This is either requested by a lender before issuing a loan, or an investor/buyer before purchasing.
 Meanwhile, a Facility Condition Assessment is requested for owners or managers of real estate properties to help them understand and maintain the condition and value of their assets over time.